geabd1/StressForecastingAppplication/README.md

 # CALMCAST: THE STRESS DETECTOR

+Stress has become a pervasive issue in modern society, affecting both physical and mental health.
+Traditional stress management approaches rely on subjective self-assessment, making early detection and intervention challenging.
+There is a need for an objective, data-driven system that can predict stress levels based on physiological indicators.

-CalmCast is a web-based application designed to forecast user stress levels based on physiological signals such as heart rate and behavioral inputs.
-The application provides users with real-time stress predictions, actionable insights, and visualizations to manage stress effectively.
+CalmCast is a full-stack web application that leverages machine learning to forecast individual stress levels using biometric data (heart rate, sleep duration, and physical activity).
+The system provides personalized stress predictions with confidence scores, enabling proactive stress management through data-driven insights.

 ## Required Applications:
 - Visual Studio Code